• Skip to primary navigation

 Use this link for more information on the roots of the Eggplant Parmesan we know today.

-• Homemade Tomato Sauce - Nothing beats a homemade tomato sauce, and I have several on this blog.
-The recipe card below details one of my favorites.
+• Tomato pasta sauce - Nothing beats a homemade tomato sauce, and I have several on this blog.
+The recipe card below links to one of my favorites.
 Or you can purchase your favorite jarred marinara sauce.
 If do this, I highly recommend Rao Marinara Sauce.

 • Eggs - this is just to get the pesto, cheese and breadcrumbs to stick to the eggplant.

-• Flours - I use a combination of all-purpose and corn flours.
+• Flours - I use a combination of all-purpose and corn flours, but you can use only all-purpose wheat flour.

 • Cheeses - I use a combination of mozzarella and Parmesan cheese.

-• Panko bread crumbs - to give the eggplant slices a little crunch.
+• Panko bread crumbs - super important for giving the eggplant slices a little crunch.

 • Herbs and spices - I use dried oregano, salt and pepper.